 Evaluation will be on the basis of:

-(2) The effectiveness of the paper in making a convincing case.
+(2) The effectiveness of the paper in making a convincing case (support).

-(3) The logic or reasonableness of your argument.
+(3) The logic or reasonableness of your argument (critical thinking).

-(4) The clarity of your writing (presentation, structure sentence, paragraph, continuity)
+(4) The technical clarity of your writing (presentation, structure sentence, paragraph, continuity)

 The essay is a very standard and key form for structuring ideas in a clear communicable form.
 It has conventions in terms of the structure that are articulated in all freshman composition courses.
 If you don't know the formal conventions of the essay, you need to learn at once.
 See me ASAP.